chriskward/chriskward/README.md

 <br>

 [Markov Language Model](https://github.com/chriskward/markov-language-model)
-A lightweight character based language model that can be used for text classification and generation
+A lightweight character based language model that can be used for text classification and generation.
 <br>

 [Simulation of Random Variables](https://github.com/chriskward/random-variables)